stanley3384/OrderedSetVelociRaptor/README.md

 sudo apt-get install libgtk-3-dev gnuplot gfortran

+--Hint, you might want to build gnuplot with wxWidgets and Gd dev libraries installed if you can't get the wxt terminal to work.

 --That should be all for the dependencies.
 Next, create a new empty folder and extract the VelociRaptor-*.tar.gz  or *.zip file to the empty folder.

 --Example